dozencloud/MP30AR0-Installation/README.md

 #### Installation ISO

 Choosing a installation media is a big deal.
-The media should support by the kernel.
+The media should be supported by the kernel.
 For example, cnosider a tragedy senario, we have a USB stick shipped a fabulous Linux distro.
 Then we plug it into our board and UEFI reconizes it, great!